-Journalists in the report also include news producers, anchors, TV meteorologists, etc.
+Journalists in the report also include news producers, anchors, TV meteorologists, and others.

-The findings note that while journalists make up the largest group, they have a low number of followers (average 140,000) compared to other verified user groups like musicians or actors.
+The findings note that while journalists make up the largest group, they have a low number of followers (an average of 140,000) compared to other verified user groups like musicians or actors.
 But media outlets are the most active on the social media platform, most likely from tweeting out the latest news stories, according to the report’s graph below of highest number of tweets by each group.

 Number of Tweets

-The report also notes that journalists typically follow few people but have many followers (on average 4 followers for every person they follow) suggesting that typical journalists use Twitter to communicate and monitor communications.
+The report also notes that journalists on Twitter typically follow few people but have many followers (on average four followers for every person they follow) suggesting that typical journalists use Twitter to communicate and monitor communications.
 So, while that reporter you can’t get a hold of may not be checking his email, chances are he/she is checking Twitter.